-New Research Suggests Frequent Rewards Can Improve Motivation, Performance at Work
+New Research Suggests Frequent Rewards Can Be an Effective Motivation Strategy, and Can Improve Performance at Work

 According to a recent study by Cornell researchers Kaitlin Woolley and Ayelet Fishbach published in the Journal of Personality and Social Psychology, people who received immediate, frequent rewards for completing small tasks reported more interest and more enjoyment in their work, compared with people who received delayed rewards only given out at the end of a long project.